aerospike/act/README.md

 #### How to Test a Drive(s) to Determine Expected Performance at Higher Throughput
 -------------------------------------------------------

+If your application is going to have high volumes of transactions and your drive(s) pass the base required certification, we recommend that you test your drive to determine its upper limit on transaction processing latency.
+This will help you determine how many SSDs you will need to run your application when you are fully scaled up.

 To certify a drive(s) at higher levels of performance, do the certification process as described above, but use higher loads (12x, 24x, etc.).
 Test the drive(s) at progressively higher rates until more than 5% of operations fail in 1 ms.